Qatar-1: Star characteristics

 Qatar-1 has an average to high metallicity of 160% of solar, and is of similar age to Sun.
 The star has significant starspot activity.

 Planetary system

-The "Hot Jupiter" class planet Qatar-1b was discovered around Qatar-1 in 2010.
+The "Hot Jupiter" class planet Qatar-1b was discovered by the Qatar Exoplanet Survey in 2010.
 The planetary orbit is likely aligned with the rotational axis of the star, with the misalignment measurement based on the Rossiter-McLaughlin effect equal to −8.4 degrees.
 The planet has a large measured temperature difference between dayside (1696 K) and nightside (1098 K).
 A spectroscopic study in 2017 does suggest that Qatar-1b has relatively clear skies with a few clouds.

 Additional planets or a brown dwarf in the system were suspected in 2013, but were refuted in 2015.

 The transit-timing variation search in 2020 has also resulted in no detection of additional planets in the system, although by 2022 additional transit-timing variation data have suggested the planetary system is accelerating under influence of the unseen long-period companion.